darrenks/nibbles/docs/tutorial_ancillary.md

 Check out the full $QuickRef.
 Notice that the `+` and `*` ops actually take a `vec` instead of `num`.
 All this means is that the `vec` arg can actually be a list of any dimension and that the operation will be applied to all elements.

-For example `+5 ,5` gives `[6,7,8,9,10]`.
+For example `+5 ,5` -> `[6,7,8,9,10]`.
 This is cool, but not as useful as in other golf languages because it prevents overloading by type, so it is only provided for these very common operations.

 ## Extensions